freenas/freenas-docs/userguide/intro.rst

 Reliable disk alerting and immediate reporting of a failed drive can be obtained by using an HBA such as an Avago MegaRAID controller or a 3Ware twa-compatible controller.

+.. note:: Upgrading the firmware of Avago SAS HBAs to the latest version is recommended.

 .. index:: Highpoint RAID